ScottLogic/blog/_posts/2013-08-08-interactive-dotnet-1.md

 title: Interactive.NET (1)
 date: 2013-08-08 00:00:00 Z
 categories:
-- nwolverson
 - Tech
 tags:
 - blog
 author: nwolverson
 layout: default_post
 source: site
 summary: In the first part of a series on running an interactive environment (REPL) on .NET, I talk a little about why you might want one, and cover the non-C# options.
 oldlink: http://www.scottlogic.com/blog/2013/08/08/interactive-dotnet-1.html
 disqus-id: "/2013/08/08/interactive-dotnet-1.html"
 ---